- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 From Settings: Apps and features

 In Windows 10 and Windows 11, the easiest way is through the Settings app.
-Here you can see all installed apps, filter them, and Remove them with a couple of clicks without making things too complicated:
+Here you can see all installed apps, filter them, and remove them with just a couple of clicks, without any hassle.

 - Opens Configuration (gear icon in the Start menu or with the combination Win + I).